n-my/dynamodb_table_backup_and_restore/README.md

 ## Use case

-My use case was the followig : backing up a production table and then restoring it in a devlopment environment with less capacity.
+My use case was : backing up a production table and then restoring it in a development environment with less capacity.

 ## The worflow